 Today, EGI provides both technical and human services, from integrated and secure distributed high-throughput and cloud computing, storage and data resources to consultancy, support and co-development.

 The research supported by EGI is diverse.
 Examples include the search for the Higgs boson at the Large Hadron Collider particle accelerator at CERN; finding new tools to diagnose and monitor diseases such as Alzheimer’s, or the development of complex simulations to model climate change.
-For the research communities, the benefits of EGI are:

-Ensuring uniform and reliable availability of resources to researchers on a local, national and European scale

-Enabling faster production of scientific results through collaboration across organisational and national boundaries

-Promoting open and collaborative science and ensuring open access to shared resources and expertise

-Allowing researchers to focus on their research rather than managing their e-infrastructure needs

-Providing effective utilisation of resources in different administrative domains to ensure the most effective return on infrastructure investments

-Facilitating the innovation and sharing of solutions by building a thriving ecosystem through community events and collaborative services.

 The organisational and governance structure of EGI builds on EGI.eu, a not-for-profit foundation established under Dutch law in the Netherlands.
 The foundation has participants and associated participants drawn from NGIs, EIROs, ERICs, and other such legal entities.
 These entities participate in the foundation independantly or as the representative of a national e-infrastrcuture consortium.
 EGI.eu participants form the governing body (EGI Council).
 Participants and associated participants also provide the physical resources and shared services that enable EGI to deliver, improve and innovate services for research communities.
 EGI.eu coordinates areas such as overseeing infrastructure operations, user community support, contact with technology providers, strategy and policy development, flagship events and dissemination of news and achievements.
 Figure 1 clarifies the relationship between EGI.eu, EGI, the EGI Federation and the EGI Community.